-3. Behaviour outside school
+Behaviour outside School

-The Headmaster has the authority to make disciplinary decisions about behaviour taking place on trips, outings, sporting fixtures, or travel/movement in the vicinity of the school.
-Subject to the requirements of this and the school's individual behaviour policy, the Headmaster may discipline pupils even if the circumstances giving rise to exclusion occur when the pupil is out of school.
+The Head has the authority to make disciplinary decisions about behaviour taking place on trips, outings, sporting fixtures, or travel/movement in the vicinity of the school.
+Subject to the requirements of this and the school's individual behaviour policy, the Head may discipline pupils even if the circumstances giving rise to exclusion occur when the pupil is out of school.
 Schools' own policies should make clear how this operates in practice.
 By way of example, this may apply in the following circumstances:

-- Misbehaviour when the pupil is: - o taking part in any activity organised by the School, or related to the School; - travelling to and from school; - o wearing school uniform; or - o in some other way identifiable as a pupil of the School. - Misbehaviour at any time, whether or not the conditions above apply, that: - o could have repercussions for the orderly running of the School; - o poses a threat to another pupil or member of the public; or - o could adversely affect the reputation of the School.
+- Misbehaviour when the pupil is: - taking part in any activity organised by the School, or related to the School; - travelling to and from school; - wearing school uniform; or - in some other way identifiable as a pupil of the School. - Misbehaviour at any time, whether or not the conditions above apply, that: - could have repercussions for the orderly running of the School; - o poses a threat to another pupil or member of the public; or - could adversely affect the reputation of the School.